 How do I validate a fuel testing method for regulatory use?

 Method validation for regulatory use should follow ASTM E2857, which provides a framework for validating analytical methods including precision, bias, and range assessment.
+For Raman-based identification methods, ASTM E1840 provides the relevant spectral identification framework.
 Your applicable accreditation body — such as A2LA or ILAC-recognized bodies — will specify additional requirements.
 Validation data must demonstrate that the method performs within its stated accuracy range across the fuel matrix types in your operational scope.

 What is ultimate analysis of fuel oil and when is it required?